TABLE OF CONTENTS

 This program is intended to provide children with an opportunity to learn something new or extend particular skills beyond the levels gained through the normal school curriculum.
 Of equal importance is the opportunity given to children to enjoy social contact with their peers.
 These are voluntary activities for the children and therefore must be considered as additional, and not supplementary, to those offered during the school day.

 Each pupil in is issued with a Communication Book which allows two-way information between parents and teachers.
 Parents can provide notes to the teacher in these books which will be reviewed by the teachers on a daily basis.
 If you need to contact your child’s teacher during the school day, please call school and leave a message for them.
 They will contact you as soon as they are available.
 You may contact your child’s teacher to request a meeting before or after school if you have any issues to discuss with them.
-We recognize the ease of email communication which may be used to supplement the communication book.
+We recognise the ease of email communication which may be used to supplement the communication book.
 Teachers will check their school emails on a daily basis, addresses can be found in an appendix at the back of this handbook.

 Contacting the Headteacher